In this section

 As part of the St. Johns River Water Management District’s work to ensure adequate and sustainable water supplies are available to meet future needs while protecting the environment, the District prepares water supply plans per the provisions of Chapter 373, Florida Statutes.

-The water supply planning process is an open and public process, including local governments, public supply utilities, self-suppliers, and other affected and interested parties.
+The water supply planning process is an open and public process, and includes local governments, public supply utilities, self-suppliers, other stakeholders and the public.

-Water supply planning is conducted on a districtwide and regional basis and plans are updated as needed — at a minimum, once every five years.
+Water supply plans are updated as needed — at a minimum, once every five years.
 Water supply plans identify future water supply needs for a 20-year planning horizon, and programs and projects needed to ensure sustainable supplies.

 Region 1: Alachua, Baker, Bradford, Clay, Duval, Flagler, Nassau, Putnam and St. Johns counties.
-Planning in this area is conducted as part of the North Florida Regional Water Supply Partnership in coordination with the Suwannee River Water Management District.
+Planning in this area is conducted in coordination with the North Florida Regional Water Supply Partnership and Suwannee River Water Management District.

 Region 2: Marion, north Lake and Volusia counties, including coordination with the Southwest Florida Water Management District.

 Region 3: Orange, Osceola, Seminole and southern Lake counties.
-Planning in this area is conducted as part of the Central Florida Water Initiative in coordination with the South Florida and Southwest Florida water management districts.
+Planning in this area is conducted in coordination with the Central Florida Water Initiative and South Florida and Southwest Florida water management districts.

 Region 4: Brevard, Indian River and Okeechobee counties, including coordination with the South Florida Water Management District.